 From the beginning, Cultural Studies became part of an attack on revolutionary Marxism.
 Samuel’s academic and political writing would seek to shift social criticism away from class and onto other social formations.
 Such as identity politics and the early stages of gender studies.

-Hall believed that a consumer boom which the working class had bought into meant that the old outdated class based analysis could no longer be valid in this period.
+Hall believed that a consumer boom which the working class had bought into meant that the old outdated class-based analysis could no longer be valid during this period.
 The wealth produced by the boom created what he termed a “people's capitalism.”

 Hall and Samuel’s new readers and writers would not come out of the working class but would come from pseudo-left radicals and utopian socialists.
 One such figure was Herbert Marcuse (1898 –1979) Marcuse welcomed the New left and especially welcomed the groups such as the ULR that adopted the new Cultural Turn.

 Marcuse who was a neo-utopian theoretician concurred with the figures inside the ULR that the working class should no longer be regarded as a revolutionary class.
-That it was a political, or even backward mass.
-Like Hall, he believed that it had been bought off by capitalism and was too closely connected to capitalist society to be revolutionary.
-The working class had become too consumed by the mechanisms of consumerism and the domination of the media.
+That it was a political or even backward mass.
+Like Hall, he believed that it had been bought off by capitalism and was too intimately connected to capitalist society to be revolutionary.
+The working class had become consumed by the mechanisms of consumerism and the domination of the media.